Bomberman (1990 video game): Amiga

-The Amiga conversion of Bomberman received critical acclaim from reviewers.
+The Amiga conversion of Bomberman, published under the title Dyna Blaster, was a popular game on the platform specifically the battle mode with 5 players was played throughout computer clubs was a new thing in 1991.
+Dyna Blaster also received critical acclaim from reviewers.
 Amiga Actions Jason Simmons praised the graphics, sound and combination of puzzle and arcade elements, stating that "the simplest games are often the best and this is definitively the case with Dyna Blaster."
 Amiga Computings Daniel Whitehead praised the colorful graphics, sound design, gameplay and multiplayer, though Whitehead noted that "single players may feel a bit neglected, though."
 Amiga Formats Linda Barker commended the simple but colorful graphics, addictive gameplay and multiplayer, however Barker criticized the sound design.
 Amiga Manias Ashley Cotter-Cairns praised the fast gameplay, sound and graphics but criticized the longevity of the game, stating that "Dynablaster won't hold your attention for very long.
 But get some friends and a few four packs in and you're guaranteed a great evening's bombing."
 Amiga Powers Matt Bielby highly praised the multiplayer aspect, regarding it as a "PC Engine perfect conversion" but noted the title's high retail price due to the included multitap adapter.

 CU Amigas Dan Slingsby praised the graphics, sound, longevity, playability and frantic multiplayer but admitted that the stages in single player mode eventually become boring.
 Likewise, Computer and Video Gamess Frank O'Connor commended the visuals, sound, playability and longevity as well as the multiplayer.
 Winfried Forster of German magazine Power Play was conflicted in regards to both graphics and sound but commended the gameplay and multiplayer component.
 Tilts Jacques Harbonn praised the visuals, animation, music, playability, longevity and multiplayer.
 Top Secrets Emilus gave the Amiga conversion a perfect score.
 Zeros Martin Pond commented positively about the visuals, sound, addictive gameplay and overall execution.